michael2012z/BitBible/markdown/KJV/files/Ruth.md

 14. And she lay at his feet until the morning: and she rose up before one could know another.
 And he said, Let it not be known that a woman came into the floor.

 15. Also he said, Bring the vail that thou hast upon thee, and hold it.
-And when she held it, he measured six measures of barley, and laid it on her: and she went into the city.vail: or, sheet, or, apron
+And when she held it, he measured six measures of barley, and laid it on her: and she went into the city.

 16. And when she came to her mother in law, she said, Who art thou, my daughter?
 And she told her all that the man had done to her.